astorfi/QR_Code/README.md

 According to this scenario, QR-codes are made by Error-Correction Coding which help us through the decoding process.

+## Running the Code and Considerations

+Run 'Mfiles/MAIN.m' file.

 ## Test and Limitations
 In order to demonstration of precision and authentication of software, different test images have been tested.
 Note that this project is restricted